 Practically blinded Sam was forced to stop and try to sleep.
 Sleep was harder to find than he thought.
 The once friendly pine forest now felt threatening, with deep shadows that might hide anything.
 He tossed and turned for a while and finally gave up.
 Sitting up Sam brought his knees up to his chest.
 Resting his head on his knees Sam waited glumly for sunrise.

 Tommy walked a few steps back from the rest as they made their way on foot through the city.
-Being thousands of years old Cantras was one of the most magical and advanced cities on Nuearth.
-It had been built back when man still had a good understanding of technology.
-Cantras had things that that most town folk recoiled from and called Black Magic.
+Cantras was one of the most magical and advanced cities on Nuearth.
+They had things that that most town folk recoiled from and called Black Magic.
 Tommy didn’t really see any harm in the magic around him.
 There were doors that opened themselves and light sources that worked without flame, but none of it seemed particularly evil.

 Watching Ithican he saw that the Elf did not feel the same way.
 Traditionally Elves shied away from magic, they saw it as an uncontrollable and destructive force.
 Their kind still had Magi, but they tended to restrict themselves to arts that didn’t require any electricity spell components.
 Ithican balked and jumped at every new display of the Magi’s talents.
 In the end the Elf had to be forcibly lead through the streets by Maury, Tommy’s second oldest brother.

 Tommy suddenly wished that he wasn’t the youngest.
 Being over twenty years younger than the rest meant that he had no real say.
 His parents had never wanted a fourth child anyway, and since his mother had died giving him life he had been raised as more of a pet than anything else.
 He had never felt like he belonged with his brothers, but at the same time he knew he’d never be able to survive without their protection.